 A minor tax calculated on the size of your property.

 TASI (Tassa sui Servizi Indivisibili – local tax for municipal services).

 A tax for services in your local area such as street lighting, road maintenance, etc. This is paid if you own the property or rent for a long period.

 The council charges apply whether you are resident or not.
 Ask your notary or lawyer how much the charges currently are at the property you intend to buy, as they vary from town to town.

 Should you buy an apartment or flat in a shared building, there will be condominium fees to pay each year.

-Please note that this list is not comprehensive, but covers most scenarios that are clients are within.
+Please note that this list is not comprehensive of all of the costs involved in every scenario in buying a house in Italy, but covers most that our clients are within.
 For more information or if you have any questions, or for situations not listed here, please contact us and we deem to find out the information for you.

 Alternatively, post any questions below and we will reply, creating a comprehensive, all situations Italy houses buying guide!

-Attending our event – “Retire to Italy Experience: A Week in Le Marche” ensures that you gather all the facts, contacts, information and advice you need to plan your eventual move to Italy.
+Attending our event – “Retire to Italy Experience: Five Days in Le Marche” ensures that you gather all the facts, contacts, information and advice you need to plan your eventual move to Italy.
 What better place to do this than in Italy itself – in a relaxing, fun, informative and beautiful environment.